pfroysdon/pfroysdon.github.io/_posts/2025-12-22-Quantum_AI_Deep_Dive.md

 ---
-title: "The Road to a Million Qubits: Why the Hard Part Is Now Systems Engineering"
+title: "Quantum-AI and The Road to a Million Qubits: Why the Hard Part Is Now Systems Engineering"
 date: 2025-12-22
 permalink: /posts/2025/12/Quantum_AI_Deep_Dive/
 layout: single